 One of the best things about engaging in marketing activities on the Internet is the degree to which you can measure your results.

-When you place an ad in a newspaper or magazine, or do direct mail, you may have a sense of how many people you are potentially reaching.
-The difference with online marketing analytics is the timeliness, breadth, and depth of information that is readily available – providing truly enlightening insights about prospect behaviour and the effectiveness of your marketing tactics.
+When you place an ad in a newspaper or magazine or do direct mail, you may have a sense of how many people you are potentially reaching.
+The difference with online marketing analytics is the timeliness, breadth, and depth of information that is readily available – providing truly enlightening insights about prospect behavior and the effectiveness of your marketing tactics.

 Analytics is a never-ending process.
 The market and competition don’t stand still; online marketing tactics must be measured and adjusted to adapt to changing realities.